 "lene mountains, with its heavy black soil, was the choice for farming.
 Consequently there were few large holdings of stock in that locality, owing to the land beingoccupied by settlers.
-In the southern part along the breakf of Snake river and extending to the along Union Flatifrom Pullman to the Palouse river near the present town of Lacrosse.
-Alkali Flat, in termediate between Snake River and Union Flat and extending down to Texas Ferry, now Texas City, was regarded in the early days as fit only for a took raising.
-The Rock Lake district, with the so-calded cove of Palouse or Palouse.
+In the southern part along the breakf of Snake river and extending to the along Union Flatfrom Pullman to the Palouse river near the present town of Lacrosse.
+Alkali Flat, in termediate between Snake River and Union Flat and extending down to Texas Ferry, now Texas City, was regarded in the early days as fit only for stock raising.
+The Rock Lake district, with the so-called cove of Palouse or Palouse Cove, with Pleasant Valley lying between it and the Palouse river, comprised with the other localities named the Palouse country.